bcharris312/hello-world/README.md

 # hello-world
 Hi!
-I'm Bryon, a new developer focusing on Alexa! getHub seems awesome!
+I'm Bryon, a new developer focusing on Alexa!